 - You receive confirmation letters or statements for accounts you haven't opened.

-- There are transactions (normally debits) on your statements that you don't recognise.
+- There are transactions (normally debits) on your bank or credit card statements that you don't recognise.

 - Important documents go missing - such as your passport, driving licence, utility bills or bank statements.